-Jacques de Smet, Chairman of the Audit Committee, and Dominique Offergeld, member of the Audit Committee, both have extensive experience and expertise in the accounting and auditing area
+Jacques de Smet, Chairman of the Audit Committee, and Dominique Offergeld, member of the Audit Committee, both have extensive experience and expertise in the accounting and auditing area.

 Jacques de Smet (independent director of Elia System Operator and of Elia Asset) has an economics degree from the University of Brussels.
 He started his career as an auditor with Peat Marwick Mitchell & Co (now KPMG).
-He joined the Tractional group (now GDF Suez) in 1979, initially as assistant to the CEO of the holding company.
+He joined the Tractionel group (now GDF Suez) in 1979, initially as assistant to the CEO of the holding company.
 He was subsequently assigned to the financial department of the company of the Frima Viking SA group, later becoming CFO of Chamebel SA.
 In 1987, he was a member of the Management Committee of the venture capital investment company Prominvest SA.
 From 1988 to 2002 he was Chief Financial Officer and a member of the Management Committee of D'leteren SA and the Boards of Directors of all subsidiaries of the group, including AVIS EUROPE PLC and BELRON.
 Between 2002 and 2005 he was Chief Financial Officer of the Ziegler group.
 In 2009, he was appointed as a member of the Board of Directors of SABCA S.A.
 He has also been a member of the Boards of Directors of UCO S.A.
 (1977-2001), LA LIEVE S.A.
 (1978-1996), LYS-LIEVE

 S.A.
 (1975-1995), BELGO-KATANGA S.A.
 (1996-2000), IBEL S.A.
-(1995-2000) and President of the Financial Executives Institute of Belgium (2002-2013).
-Since 1986, he has been Managing Director of GEFOR S.A. (a consultancy firm specialising in the area of corporate finance and, in particular, the negotiation of bank credit).
-He sits on the Boards of Directors of SABCA (as a permanent representative of GEFOR) and Wereldhave Belgium and is Chairman of the Audit Committees of these companies.
+(1995-2000) and President of the Financial Executives Institute of In addition to its usual support role to the Board of Directors, the Belgium (2002-2013), Since 1986, he has been Managing Director Corporate Governance Committee is, pursuant to the Act of 29 of GEFOR S.A. (a consultancy firm specialising in the area of corpo-April 1999 on the organisation of the electricity market and the artirate finance and, in particular, the negotiation of bank credit).
+He sits cles of association, responsible for: on the Boards of Directors of SABCA (as a permanent representative of GEFOR) and Wereldhave Belgium and is Chairman of the • putting forward candidates to the General Meeting to be Audit Committees of these companies. appointed as independent directors;

 Dominique Offergeld (non-independent director of Elia System Operator and of Elia Asset) has a degree in economics and social science (specialisation: public economics) from Université Notre Dame de la Paix in Namur.
 She has taken various extra-academic programmes, including the General Management Program at Cedep (INSEAD) in Fontainebleau (France).
 She started her career at Générale de Banque (now BNP Paribas Fortis) in the corporate finance department in 1988, and was subsequently appointed as specialist advisor to the vice-president and minister for economic affairs of the Walloon Region in 1999.
 In 2001 she became advisor to the Deputy Prime Minister and Minister for Foreign Affairs.
 Between 2004 and 2005, she was deputy director of the office of the minister for energy, subsequently becoming general advisor to the SNCB holding company in 2005.
 She was previously director of (among others) Publigaz and government commissioner at Fluxys.
-She was also Chairwoman of the Board of Directors and Audit Committee of SNCB.
-Between 2014 and 2016, she was Director of the Minister for Mobility's Strategy Unit, with responsibility for Belgocontrol and the SNCB.
+She was also Chairwoman of the Board of Directors and Audit Committee of SNCB, Between 2014 and 2016, she was Director of the Minister for Mobility's Strategy Unit, with responsibility for Belgocontrol and the SNCB.
 She is CFO of ORES SCRL, a position she also held between 2008 and 2014.